iloveyii/mobile-platforms-dt581b-project/README.md

   - So we don't need a separate (like apache, nginx) sever to serve frontend application
   - Node server serves both frontend app and api calls.

+# SECURTY

+### Web Security

+- Server on https than http
+- Use nginx as a proxy to your real servers at backend
+- Keep node server and mongodb on separate server

+### Information Security

+- Use proper login in system like jwt
+- Use node middleware to authenticate each secure route
+- Make sure to use middleware same_id middleware so a user can only edit his/her own record only
+- Validate data both on frontend and backend
+- Keep log of all important processes / operations

 # TROUBLESHOOTING

 - Error in DB connection `Emit skipped error #693`